-Topic clusters leverage search engine's focus on "user intent," not just actual keywords type in a search box to allow blog writers to create more topic-accessible content that can help users find the information they're looking for.
+Topic clusters leverage a search engine's focus on "user intent," not just actual keywords typed in a search box, to allow blog writers to create more topic-accessible content that can help users find the information they're looking for.

 It also ensures that, if one of your articles ranks, it doesn't compete with (and brings up the search rank of) all other articles in the same cluster.

 How Google's Search For Quality Answers Impacts Your Content Strategy

 As I laid out above, content marketing continues to change dramatically as the technologies we rely on receive continuous updates.
 Despite all the fuss about our attention spans getting shorter, users have begun to favor long-form content.
 Google recognized this trend as early as 2013, when they found that 10 percent of users were seeking in-depth content in search results.

 Content considered "in-depth" tends to be 2,000 words or longer, often including in-page navigation links, like an ebook.
 Long-form content communicates authority and expertise.
 In a digital landscape saturated with cheap, surface-level blog posts, consumers have come to get more value from depth - and Google has incorporated that signal into how they rank search engines results.

 While these developments sound like helpful good sense, they are also changing the game for bloggers and SEO copywriters.
 A keyword doesn't mean what it used to.

 A pillar post or page is a high-quality, long-form piece of content packed with value for your audience.
 Pillar posts have multiple functions.